Geesala

-Gweesalia or Geesala (in Irish, and officially, Gaoth Sáile) is a small Gaeltacht village in County Mayo, Ireland.
-It is on the Gweesalia peninsula in the Electoral Division of Rathhill, in the Civil Parish of Kilcommon, in the Barony of Erris in the west of the county.
+Geesala or Gweesalia (in Irish, and officially, Gaoth Sáile) is a small Gaeltacht village in County Mayo, Ireland.
+It is on the Gweesalia peninsula in the electoral division of Rathhill, in the civil parish of Kilcommon, in the historical barony of Erris in the west of the county.

-The village has a general store, pub, community centre (that contains a boxing club and cafe), post office, St Columkille’s Catholic Church, playground and a hotel.
+The village has a general store, pub, community centre (that contains a boxing club and cafe), post office, St Columkille's Catholic Church, playground and a hotel.

 History

 Built heritage

 Evidence of ancient settlement in the area include a ringfort and several reputed crannog sites in the neighbouring townlands of An Ráith, Tulachán Dubh and Dumha Locha.
 Within the village itself, the local Catholic church was designed by architect Ralph Henry Byrne and opened in 1932.

 Synge connection

 John Millington Synge's play, The Playboy of the Western World is reputedly set in the area, and its first act is based in a fictional shebeen (unlicensed pub) in Geesala.
 The play's "savage hero" is partially based on a man convicted of assaulting a woman on Achill Island in 1894, the details of which were recounted to Synge while on the Aran Islands.